grimmpp/home-assistant-eltako/docs/relays-and-switches/readme.md

-# Integrated Relays and Switches with Eltako FSR14*, FSR61, ...
+# Integrated Relays and Switches with ELTAKO FSR14*, FSR61, ...

 This tutorial describes how to configure a switches for e.g. lights, electric socket, ... to power on and off devices connected so that they can be monitored and controlled additionally from Home Assistant.

 <img src="fsr14m-2x.png" width="50%">

-## Configure Home Assistant (Eltako FSR14*, FUD14*, FSR61*, ...)
+## Configure Home Assistant (ELTAKO FSR14*, FUD14*, FSR61*, ...)

-Every Eltako devices which shall be represented in Home Assistant need to be entered into the Home Assistant configuration (`/config/configuration.yaml`).
+Every ELTAKO devices which shall be represented in Home Assistant need to be entered into the Home Assistant configuration (`/config/configuration.yaml`).
 Find details about how to configure Home Assistant for this integration manually [here](../update_home_assistant_configuration.md).
 You can also auto-generate the configuration by using [EnOcean Device Manager (eo_man)](https://github.com/grimmpp/enocean-device-manager)

 For lights or switches you need to create an entries in the light or switch section.
 You need to specify the id/address of the device so that Home Assistant knows when a status update/change comes by and when it needs to react on it.
 In addition we need to specify the id/address of the sender button in Home Assistant.
 A good pattern for the sender id/address is to use a base id + the same local id of the light.
 EEPs define the type of telegram.